Criminal Law Solicitors in Leicester

 FAQs

-A warrant is a document generally issued by the Court or the Police authorising an arrest or the searching of premises.
-A warrant is commonly issued where a defendant has failed to attend Court thereby authorising his or her arrest and placement before the first available Court.
+A warrant is an order, usually issued by a court or the police, authorising an arrest or a search of premises.
+It is commonly issued if a defendant fails to attend court.